evermeer/EVCloudKitDao/README.md

 ## Main features of EVCloudKitData:
 - Use just one predicate for a query, subscription and processing incoming notifications.
-- it's only one method call with a couple of callback events
+- it's only one method call with a couple of callback events (optional which to use)
 - it will store the fetched data collection in memory.
 - notifications will update the data collections and call the appropriate events.
 - local updates will also update the data collection and call the appropriate events